RoboJackets/robocup-software/docs/source/getting_started.rst

 Installation
 ------------

 We only provide official support for Ubuntu 20.04 due to ROS2.
-Make sure you are on an Ubuntu 20.04 machine before continuing.
+For the easiest setup experience, make sure you are on an Ubuntu 20.04 machine before proceeding.

 First, clone the repository from GitHub: